 Paid Sick Leave

 There is no law mandating Paid Sick Leave for employees at the state level in Pennsylvania.

 Under the City of Philadelphia’s Promoting Healthy Families and Workplaces law, employers must provide sick leave for their employees and are required to display a notice for employees to view that details employee rights under the law.

 Pittsburg employers must also provide sick leave to employees in accordance with the City of Pittsburgh Paid Sick Days Act.

-In Pennsylvania, the final paycheck for any terminated employee must be issued by the next regularly scheduled payday.
+In Pennsylvania, the final paycheck for separated employees must be issued by the next regularly scheduled payday.

 Additionally, unemployment insurance information (Form UC-1609, Employer Information) must be provided to all separating employees, regardless of the reason for leaving, and to all employees whose hours are reduced.
 Employers must complete the form before providing to the employee.

-Pennsylvania employers are not required to pay out vacation upon termination, unless otherwise provided by the employer policy.
-If you don’t intend to pay out vacation upon termination, this should be clearly noted in your vacation policy.
+Pennsylvania employers are not required to pay out vacation upon separation, unless otherwise provided by the employer policy.
+If you don’t intend to pay out vacation upon separation, this should be clearly noted in your vacation policy.

 Pennsylvania Department of Labor & Industry: General Wage and Hour Questions